h3ides/0202/README.md

 👉 **Rendering HTML through JavaScript**: Rendering HTML through JavaScript using reusable functions, enhancing code efficiency.

-👉 **Smooth Animations**: Smooth and subtle animations to enhance the overall user experience, focusing on fluid transitions.
+👉 **Smooth Animations**: Smooth and subtle animations to enhance the overall user experience.

-👉 **BEM Method**: Follow the Block Element Modifier (BEM) methodology for naming classes, promoting a clear and maintainable structure.
+👉 **BEM Method**: Follow the Block Element Modifier (BEM) methodology for naming classes.

-👉 **Organized File and Folder Structure**: Maintain a well-organized file and folder structure for easy navigation and management of project assets.
+👉 **Organized File and Folder Structure** easy navigation and management of project assets.

-👉 **Responsive Design**: The application is completely responsive across all devices, employing responsive design techniques such as media queries and fluid layouts.
+👉 **Responsive Design**: The application is completely responsive across all devices, employing responsive design techniques and fluid layouts.

-all these while creating the sushi website with,
+all these while creating the website with,

-* Navigation Bar
+- Navigation Bar
-* Creative Hero Section
+- Creative Hero Section
-* About Us Section
+- About Us Section
-* Popular Food, Trending Sushi, and Drinks Sections
+- Popular Food, Trending and Drinks Sections
-* Newsletter Signup and Footer
+- contact

 ## <a name="quick-start">🤸 Quick Start</a>

-Follow these steps to set up the project locally on your machine.
+Follow these steps to set up the project locally.

 **Prerequisites**

-Make sure you have the following installed on your machine:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en)